abhaykumarPS/arm-learning-paths/content/learning-paths/server-and-cloud/spark/spark_deployment.md

 pip3 install findspark
 pip3 install pyspark
  ```
- **Install and extract spark binary:**
+ **Install and extract Spark binary:**

- We need to install spark binary on our ec2 instance by followed below command .
+ We need to install Spark binary on our ec2 instance by followed below command .
  ```console
  sudo wget https://archive.apache.org/dist/spark/spark-3.2.2/spark-3.2.2-bin-hadoop2.7.tgz
  sudo tar -zxvf spark-3.2.2-bin-hadoop2.7.tgz
 ```
-**config Jupyter notebook:**
+**Config Jupyter notebook:**

 Jupyter comes with Anaconda, but we will need to configure it in order to use it through EC2 and connect with SSH.
 Go ahead and generate a configuration file for Jupyter using:
 ```console